craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(Subscriptions::class, Subscriptions::EVENT_AFTER_SWITCH_SUBSCRIPTION_PLAN, function(SubscriptionSwitchPlansEvent $e) {
-    // Do something - maybe the user needs their permissions adjusted on a 3rd party service.
+    // Do something - maybe the user needs their permissions adjusted on a third party service.
 });
 ```